mbarkhau/bumpver/README.rst

 is aware of how a given change needs to be reflected in a version number and 2. that users and packaging softare correctly parse that meaning.
-When I used semantic versioning, I realized that the major version number of my packages would never change, because I don't think breaking changes should ever be One of the biggest offenses expres
+When I used semantic versioning, I realized that the major version number of my packages would never change, because I don't think breaking changes should ever be